vlstill/presentations/rh_0316/pres.md

     *   together with tweaked LLVM-based linker
 *   DIVINE has to provide own implementation of C/C++/`thread`/… libraries
-*   system configuration and even system headers can leak into DIVINE compilation now
+*   system configuration and even system headers can leak into DIVINE compilation
 *   hard to integrate into nontrivial build processes (makefiles, cmake,…)

 . . .

 Solution

-*   an isolated environment which can access only user provided sources and DIVINE libraries
+*   an isolated environment which can access only user-provided sources and DIVINE libraries
 *   DIVINE compiler which can be used as a drop-in replacement for GCC/clang
 *   ideally it would produce both LLVM bitcode for DIVINE and ELF binary